 Survival Surgeries

-At 8-12 weeks of age, CRF-Cre mice were anesthetized with isoflurane via an E-Z Anesthesia brand vaporizer (E-Z Anesthesia, Palmer, PA).
+At 8-12 weeks of age, CRF-Cre mice (N=12) were anesthetized with isoflurane via an E-Z Anesthesia brand vaporizer (E-Z Anesthesia, Palmer, PA).
 A craniotomy above the CeA was centered at -1.1 mm A/P, +/- 2.95 mm L/M (from bregma) and was extended into a concentric square .+/-0.25mm A/P and +/-0.25mm L/M. An adeno-associated viral vector (serotype 5) containing a double inverted open reading frame with the ChR2(h134R)-EYFP construct (AAV-EF1a-DIO-hChR2(H134R)-EYFP-WRE-Pa was purchased from the University of North Carolina’s Vector Core, with permission from Karl Deisseroth.
 The virus was infused into the CeA via a Hamilton 7001 1-μL syringe (Hamilton Company, Reno, NV), which was inserted into a Micro4 microinfusion pump (UMC4 controller, UMP3 pump; World Precision Instruments, Sarasota, FL).
 The needle was slowly lowered -4.85 mm D/V (from brain surface) into the brain and 500 nl of the virus was infused at 100 nl/min.
 After 5-minutes, the needle was slowly removed and the optoarrays were implanted.
 Optoarrays were secured to the skull using anchor screws (MF-5182 bone screws; Bioanalytical Systems, Inc, West Lafayette, IN), with the ground wire wrapped around one screw and inserted 2 mm into the cerebellum.
 The array was then encased in a dental cement headcap (Industrial Grade Grip Cement, powder #675571, liquid #675572, Dentsply, York, OA).

 Following surgery, the mice recovered for two weeks before starting the drinking protocol.
 All surgical procedures were approved by the University of Maryland, Baltimore IACUC committee.